The Artist, The City of Lights, and the Fashion World

 Going solo as a Freelance illustrator

 Once you’re trained, you’ve pretty much understood what the job is and ideally you’ve done some internships along the way (I personally did 2 in an advertising agency).
 The next step is to find customers … As we say in my Native Britany, customers don’t grow on trees.
 You must therefore make your work known by others.
 Your work should preferably present a well-defined style in order to be identified by the different sectors of illustration users: advertising, press and publishing.
 When I started, I went to visit the art directors and editors with my book and several dozens of my printed illustrations.
 Today, knowing how to design, create and reference a website with all your portfolios is a huge advantage which allows you to be seen and identified by a wide audience.
 When you get your first orders in, the most important thing to do is to go and celebrate at a restaurant.
 The next day, you must not forget that you are going to need a status to exercise your trade and especially to be able to charge, which is necessary to eat and therefore to survive.
-For the illustrator who wants to go free-lance, the simplest thing to do for me is to opt for the status of artist-author and to invoice your creations and your copyrights within the framework of the House of artists.
+For the designer who wants to go free-lance, the simplest thing to do for me is to opt for the status of artist-author and to invoice your creations and your copyrights within the framework of the House of artists.

-… Or with an illustrator agent
+… Or with an agent

 With an assertive style, a well-made website, a well-organized planning, a framed status and consistent prices, the first orders should arrive quickly!
 I personally opted to manage on my own my schedule and my relationships with my clients in France.
 After 20 years of practice, I have gained a lot of experience in understanding the demands of advertising concepts or artistic direction in the press, publishing or books.
 Up till now I’ve never felt the need to collaborate with an illustrator agent in Paris or elsewhere in France, for the moment at least (I’m not closed to the idea!).
-However, I do understand the interest of having an agent for freelance illustrators who may not be comfortable with schedules or relationships with agencies or clients.
+However, I do understand the interest of having an agent for freelance artists who may not be comfortable with schedules or relationships with agencies or clients.
 For me it’s different with regards to other countries, such as the United States, Japan, or even Germany.
 The cultural and linguistic differences make it seem interesting or necessary to collaborate with illustrators in these countries.
 It’s been almost 4 years since I started to collaborate with various agents in the world, notably with Michaël Thiebault and his agency of New York Art Rep NYC.

 To sum up, I encourage all those who would like to go for it!
 It is an adventure every day, but if I were to do it again … I would!